gaogaotiantian/viztracer/docs/source/virtual_debug.rst

     print the counter recorded at the current timestamp

+.. py:attribute:: object

+    print the objects recorded at the current timestamp

 .. py:attribute:: a, arg, args

     print the function args logged in VizTracer